conradtchan/starfit/README.md

 Required arguments:
 - `filename`: filename of star.
 Can be absolute or relative path.
 The files will also be searched for in the distribution files and in the search path specified by environment variable `STARFIT_DATA` in subdirectory `stars`.
 - `db`: database file or tuple of data base files.
 String or `Path` object.
 Can be absolute or relative path.
 Files will also be searched in the distribution files and in the search path specified by environment variable `STARFIT_DATA` in subdirectory `db`.
+You may also use the "jokers" (`"*"`) in the data base name.
+The code will then try to resolve all matching data bases in the first source directory that contains any matching file.
+The plain `*` argument will include all data bases in the first source that contains any data base; the matching is done against the pattern `*.stardb.*`.
+The `Ellipis` (`...` Python object, not in quotation marks) will do the same as the plain `*` argument, but will continue searching through all data souces.
+This allows for an easy way to search across all model data bases available.

 Optional arguments:
 - `combine`: a list of lists of element charge numbers to treat as combined abundances (e.g. combine the CNO elements)